darrenldl/docfd/README.md

 - `expression & expression`
 - `expression | expression`

-Note that edit distance threshold is not used here.
+Note that the edit distance is not considered here.
 Only case-insensitive exact matches or substring matches against the search phrases are considered.

-In other words, given the same phrase, it is treated less fuzzily as a content requirement expression compared to being used as a search phrase.
+In other words, given the same phrase, it is treated less fuzzily as a content requirement expression compared to being used as a search phrase in the search field.

 </details>